karmaniverous/metastructure/README.md

 TODO

-## More to Come!
+## Metastructure In Action

-Metastructure works great right now, but the documentation is thin and the real magic is in setting up the templates for a model infrastructure.
-I'm working on that now, so feel free to track my progress at [this repo](https://github.com/karmaniverous/aws-metastructure).
+Metastructure is a powerful IDEA, but the tool itself is fairly simple.
+The real magic is in the templates you create to generate your infrastructure code.

-Stay tuned for WAY more documentation!
+The [Metastructure Template repo](https://github.com/karmaniverous/metastructure-template) aims to provide an enterprise-grade reference infrastructure that can serve as a robust starting point for your own projects.

+Stay tuned!

 ---